ascoolarobban/Streamlit_medium/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
+* Your time should be focused on creating something amazing, not just technical difficulties.
-* You should implement DRY principles to the rest of your life :smile:
+* You should implement DRY principles to the rest of your life

 <p align="right">(<a href="#top">back to top</a>)</p>